Today, I share my Chocolate Chip Banana Bread recipe. What could make banana bread better but the addition of chocolate chips.... not much.

 If you are really craving deeper flavors, add dark chocolate chips.

-For another delicious twist on banana bread try my Banana Date Nut Bread recipe.
+For another delicious twist on banana bread try my Banana Date Nut Bread recipe or Starbucks Banana Nut Bread recipe.

 Chocolate Chip Banana Bread Recipe